cloudfoundry/machete/README.md

 * uncached: Buildpack dependencies will be fetched from the internet when staging an app.
 * cached : Buildpack dependencies will be downloaded and bundled with the buildpack before uploading it to Cloud Foundry.

-If you only want to run your tests with one mode, you can use the `bundle exec buildpack-build [ cached | uncached ]` script instead.
+If you only want to run your tests with one mode, you can use the `bundle exec buildpack-build [ --cached | --uncached ]` script instead.

 # Logging